 Target #1: Identify and provide needed consumer resources on emerging and general insurance-related topics.

 Analysis of results and challenges: The focus continues to be providing consumer content through https://www.commerce.alaska.gov/web/ins/.
 Considering the earthquakes and wildfires in FY2019, the division issued press releases and bulletins to provide consumer guidance in filing claims, and created a Post-Disaster Claims Guide which was distributed throughout the state by the Red Cross.
 Following the passage of HB 240, which regulated Pharmacy Benefits Managers, the division developed a Pharmacy Benefits Manager Appeals process, which is posted on the website.

 Target #2: Six outreach programs conducted annually.

-Analysis of results and challenges: In FY2018, the Director spoke at events hosted by advisory committees and various insurance associations, as well as at other professional stakeholder groups.
-The Director participated in a Governor’s Healthcare Summit, met with the Alaska Chamber to discuss improvement of the small group market, and held a public forum on Alaska’s 1332 Innovation Waiver.
+Analysis of results and challenges: In FY2019, the Director spoke at events hosted by advisory committees and various insurance associations, as well as at other professional stakeholder groups.
+Notably, the Director spoke at the Alaska Independent Insurance Agents and Brokers Conference, the National Association of Insurance and Financial Advisors Annual Symposium, and discussed the Alaska Reinsurance Program on KTVA in Anchorage.
+Division staff also participated in Centers for Medicare and Medicaid 1332 waiver forums, as well as community outreach events.
 These meetings gave the division the opportunity to educate and inform stakeholders about recent trends and events while reinforcing the division’s priorities and vision for the future.
 They also gave division personnel the opportunity to receive feedback from stakeholders about how the division is doing and what stakeholders believe are the important issues affecting the insurance industry in Alaska.